progressivis/progressivis/doc/notebooks.md

 # Progressive Notebooks

 The best environment to use **ProgressiVis** is the [Jupyter lab notebook](https://jupyterlab.readthedocs.io/en/latest/) with extensions supported in the package called `ipyprogressivis`.
-This package provides **ProgressiVis** specific support for the user interface, visualizations; we also provide convenient components to explore CSV and Apache Arrow datasets.
+This package provides **ProgressiVis** specific support for the user interface and visualizations, as well as components to explore CSV and Apache Arrow datasets.

 (create-scenario)=

 ## Creating a progressive analysis

 Notebooks hosting a progressive scenario need to be initialized in a particular way.
-One call them **ProgressiBooks** and they must be created via the `Progressivis/New ProgressiBook` menu, made available with `ipyprogressivis`:
+We call them **ProgressiBooks** and they must be created via the `Progressivis/New ProgressiBook` menu, made available with `ipyprogressivis`:

 ![](viz_images/create_progressibook.png)